Make the Most of Your Education Benefits

 Learn more about CLEP exams with remote proctoring.

 Fully Funded Test Centers

 The College Board and DANTES have partnered to launch a program that provides more fully funded test center locations to DANTES-funded test takers.
 At fully funded centers, eligible participants taking a test for the first time will not only have their exam fee funded by DANTES but will also have their administrative fee waived.
 In addition, all on-base military test centers waive the administrative fee for DANTES-funded test takers.

 Find fully funded test centers near you.
 Visit the test center search page and check the fully funded test center box.
 All centers that appear in your search will have a "fully funded" tag in the test center type column.

 Military Retest Policy

-Eligible military candidates who take a CLEP exam can have the $89 exam fee waived for the first attempt per subject funded by DANTES.
-If a test taker tests at an on-base or fully funded test center, they do not have to pay the test center administrative fee.
-Eligible military candidates should contact a test center to find out if they are responsible for paying the test center's administrative fee.
+Eligible military candidates who take a CLEP exam can have the $89 exam fee waived and, if testing with remote proctoring, the $30 remote proctoring fee for the first attempt per subject funded by DANTES.
+If a test taker tests at an on-base or fully funded test center, they don't have to pay the test center administrative fee.
+Eligible military test takers should contact a test center to find out if they are responsible for paying the test center's administrative fee.

 DANTES does not pay the exam fee for a previously funded CLEP exam.
-If military test takers want to retake an exam previously funded by DANTES, they need to wait three months and pay the $89 exam fee in addition to the administrative fee required by the test center.
-A test taker’s DANTES-funded eligibility can easily be found on the registration ticket, which will indicate, "No," next to DANTES funded under Test Taker Information on the ticket.
+If military test takers want to retake an exam previously funded by DANTES, they need to wait three months and pay the $89 exam fee in addition to either the administrative fee required by the test center or the $30 remote proctoring fee.
+A test taker’s DANTES-funded eligibility can easily be found on the registration ticket, which will indicate DANTES funded under Test Taker Information on the ticket.